KCErb/lucky-hasura-docker/GUIDE.md

 It is important that you use this script (or something similar to it) to run tests since we are sharing a hard-coded `DB_URL` between Lucky and Hasura.
 Your tests will run on whatever database that URL is set to and since tests truncate the database, you could end up truncating your development database at an inopportune time.
 This script also has the advantage of setting things up properly so that Hasura is available for API calls in the test suite.

 It won't hurt anything, but I recommend that you delete `spec/setup/setup_database.cr` since `script/test` covers this need.

+**Note** This starts a new `test` instance of Hasura.
+If you are logged into the `dev` instance and make a permissions change it'll be written to the `db/hasura` dir but it won't be picked up by the `test` Hasura instance automatically.
+You'll either want to exit your test session and run the script again, or go to [localhost:9696](http://localhost:9696/) to make your changes directly on that instance.

 ### Other Scripts